hmac/kite/docs/type_aliases.md

 This defines a new alias called `MyAlias` which takes two type parameters `a` and `b`, and is identical to the type `(a, List b)`.
-This is useful in many scenarios, but in particular it can make it a lot easier to work with Lam's typeclass-dictionary things.
+This is useful in many scenarios, but in particular it can make it a lot easier to work with Kite's typeclass-dictionary things.

 Currently we define the `Functor` typeclass like this: